BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 3. log return is now used as target variable.
 4. Keras on top of Tensorflow is used.
 5. Randomized Search from SKLearn is used for optimization.

+11/10/2018 Eleventh update
+Serveral state of the art techniques are applied
+1. CuDNN LSTM is used to accelerate training
+2. Stochastic gradient descent with warm restart
+3. Cosine annealing
+4. Neat splitting method
+5. Dataset is provided
+6. HDF files are used to accelerate reading time

 # Future update
 1. Hyperas will be used to optmize hyperparameters.